HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I7 CP updates status of the initial referral (no change)

 <p style="margin: 0 0 10px 50px; width: 95%;">
-as in the previous, the interactions between the CP and the Provider FHIR server are mediated through the Direct paradigm that is subscription notification driven.
-But as the CBO has directly modified the referral on the CP FHIR server there may be no need for the CP to do anything more.
-In other words, if the CBO modifies the Task instance which the Provider placed on the CP FHIR server, and to which the Provider subscribed, then the provider system will receive a subscription notification when the CBO modifies the task!
+As in the previous, the interactions between the CP and the Provider FHIR server are mediated through the Direct paradigm that is subscription notification driven.
+However, as the CBO has directly modified the referral on the CP FHIR server there may be no need for the CP to do anything more.
+In other words, if the CBO modifies the Task instance which the Provider placed on the CP's FHIR server, and to which the Provider subscribed, then the provider system will receive a subscription notification when the CBO modifies the Task!
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I8b Optional exchange with Patient does not occur electronically (no app to app exchange)

-&nbsp;&nbsp;&nbsp;&nbsp;I9b CBO updates the status of the referral to completed, and includes information on what was completed
+&nbsp;&nbsp;&nbsp;&nbsp;I9b CBO updates the status of the referral to  <a href="https://hl7.org/fhir/R4/codesystem-task-status.html#task-status-completed">completed<a/>, and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
-as in 11 CBO, completes the evaluation and enrollment, but this time on the CP FHIR server.
+As in 11, CBO completes the evaluation and enrollment, but this time on the CP's FHIR server
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;I10 Optional: CP communicates with the patient via their application to close loop on service(s) delivered by the CBO
+&nbsp;&nbsp;&nbsp;&nbsp;I10 Optional: CP communicates with patient via their application to close loop on service(s) delivered by CBO

-&nbsp;&nbsp;&nbsp;&nbsp;I11 CP uses the input from the CBO and Patient to update the status of the referral and includes information on what was completed
+&nbsp;&nbsp;&nbsp;&nbsp;I11 CP uses input from CBO and Patient to update the status of the referral and includes information on what was completed

 <p style="margin: 0 0 10px 50px; width: 95%;">
-this step maybe more trivial, and benefit, from the CBO directly modifying the Task provided by the Provider system.
+This step may benefit from the CBO directly modifying the Task provided by the CP's system
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;I12 Provider receives the updated status